Image Classification (TF1)

 Here’s an example of the

-tao model classification_tf1 export [-h] -m <path to the .tlt model file generated by training>
+tao classification_tf1 export [-h] -m <path to the .tlt model file generated by training>

 [-o <path to output file>]